MartinaLH/mds_case/README.md

 - Check if the OpenAI results actually make any sense, for example:
     - Check if the number of trials found seems accurate
-    - Check if the eligibiity criterea make sense
+    - Check if the eligibility criteria make sense

-- Evaluate performance vs accuracy of calls to OpenAi
+- Evaluate performance vs accuracy of calls to OpenAI
     - To determine the eligibility per trial, we now send each trial as a separate request.
 This is very slow, which is why the number of trials to check has been capped at 10.
-    It would be nice to find out if sending each trial separately versus all of the trial at once makes a difference in speed and in the accuracy of the result.
+    It would be nice to find out if sending each trial separately versus all of the trials at once makes a difference in speed and in the accuracy of the result.